4 Ways to Win the War for Originator Talent

 To fuel growth and market advantage, you need the right people.
-In fact, attracting and retaining originator talent is one of the keys to competing in the mortgage industry today.
+In many ways this has become one of the key dimensions of competition in the mortgage industry today.

+The most recent STRATMOR Group data on originator turnover found 30% annual turnover among residential mortgage originators — that means that for every 10 people you hire, at least 4 will be gone within a year, taking their training, knowledge and proverbial rolodex with them.
 At a macro level, skills shortages will continue to worsen as the Boomers retire at a rate of 10,000 per day, while Millennials take their place.
-These young originators lack both experience and a loyal network of referral partners.
+These young originators not only lack experience, they also lack a loyal network of referral partners.

-Branch, regional, and organization leaders must implement an effective talent strategy to attract, engage, and retain star performers, while cultivating younger team members to succeed.
-Doing so is especially vital in the current market for a few important reasons:
+Branch, regional and organization leaders must implement an effective talent strategy to attract, engage and retain star performers, while cultivating younger team members to succeed.

-So, how can lenders bring in and keep skilled professionals?
-The simple answer is a talent strategy.
-We know talent strategies work because we’re doing it ourselves.
-The challenges of talent are all too familiar to technology companies like ours—scarce resources drive up costs and turnover.
-And that’s not to mention the challenge of promoting a diverse and inclusive culture in an industry that famously lacks in gender and racial diversity.
+We know a talent strategy works because we’re doing it ourselves.
+The challenges of talent are all too familiar to technology companies like ours — scarce resources of software developers, machine learning experts, and systems architects have driven up costs and turnover; not to mention the challenge of promoting a diverse and inclusive culture in an industry that is famously lacking in gender and racial diversity.

-While Silicon Valley may not have all the answers, some of their talent strategies have helped to accelerate our growth.
-Here’s what the mortgage industry to learn from the technology industry—one long experienced in fighting the war for talent.
+While Silicon Valley may not have all the answers, we have borrowed some of their talent strategies to accelerate our growth.
+Perhaps there’s something for the mortgage industry to learn from the technology industry — one long experienced in fighting the war for talent.

 There is no shortage of articles and books promoting the value of creating a culture that attracts employees.
 Today’s employees want more than a paycheck.
 They want to “belong.”
 In technology companies, “belonging” begins at the interview and weaves its way into the day-to-day life of an employee.

-Gusto (formerly ZenPayroll), a San Francisco-based payroll company currently valued at $4 billion, deeply instills its core values.
+At Gusto (formerly Zenpayroll), a San Francisco-based payroll company that has raised over $200 million in venture capital and is currently valued at $3.8B, the company values are deeply instilled.
 New hires are evaluated on their alignment to the company’s six values.
-During onboarding, the leaders dig into the values.
-These themes are also weaved into every all-hands meeting.
-Before making decisions, everyone strives to ask, “Is this aligned with what we believe?”
+During onboarding, the leaders dig into the values, which are also weaved into every all-hands meeting.
+Before making any decision at the company, everyone always strives to ask “Is this aligned with our values?”

 This is not just word play.
-As a leader, you must believe and inspire your people that your work is about more than mortgage transactions.
+As a leader, you must fundamentally believe and inspire your people that your work is about more than mortgage transactions.
 Your people are part of a story and a journey towards a big ambition.
-Maybe that story is about revitalizing your local community, changing lives through homes, or creating and managing real estate wealth for your clients.
-Bottom line: It’s not just about mortgages.
+Maybe it is about revitalizing your local community, changing lives through homes, or creating and managing real estate wealth for your clients.
+It’s not just about mortgages.

-With equity, you remind your employees of two things: first, that they are part of creating the vision for the future and two, that it will take time to reap those rewards—but they may be more significant than salary.
+With equity, you are reminding your employees of two things: first, that they will be part of creating the vision for the future and two, that it will take time to reap those rewards — but they may be more significant than even their salary.

-If structured correctly, equity plans stipulate that employees start pocketing shares or options after their first full year.
-The initial allocation will vest over their first three to four years at the company.
-That means they’re seeing the value of their ownership increase, and they’re incentivized to stick around to earn out even more.
-Star performers are bonused not just in cash but with more equity, this on a similar three to four year vesting schedule to drive retention.
+If structured correctly, employees start pocketing shares or options after their first full year, and the initial allocation will vest over their first three to four years at the company.
+That means they’re seeing the value of their ownership increase and they are incentivized to stick around to earn out even more.
+Star performers are bonused not just in cash but with more equity — this on a similar three to four year vesting schedule to drive retention.